 Many schools, including National University, recognize the importance of helping student parents earn a degree and climb the ladder to a more rewarding and better-paying career.
 As San Diego’s largest private nonprofit university, National University is regionally accredited, making it easier to transfer credits and earn your degree faster.

 We’re proud to provide accessible, achievable higher education to adult learners in both an on-campus and online setting.
-With over 75 degree programs, we offer flexible online courses and four-week classes that allow students to concentrate on one subject at a time, one month at a time.
+With over 75 degree programs, we offer flexible online courses and four-week courses that allow students to concentrate on one subject at a time, one month at a time.

 If you’re thinking about going back to school, get in touch with us.
 A member of our admissions team can give you more information to help you on your next big journey.